Vikky/agrawalvikky.blogspot/src/system-design/System Design Interview Preparation/System Design Interview Preparation.md

 ![](Aspose.Words.4602a257-0a86-4044-a282-c67693f32b80.001.png)

-**IF I DON’T KNOW I’LL LEARN IT…!!!**

 **(Gaps to fill : Data modeling, estimations, Database techs)**

 **Pre-requisites :**

 Systems are complex, and when you’re designing a system you’re grappling with its full complexity.
 Given this, there are many topics you should be familiar with, such as:

-- ` `**Concurrency.** Do you understand threads, deadlock, and starvation?
+- **Concurrency.** Do you understand threads, deadlock, and starvation?
 Do you know how to parallelize algorithms?
 Do you understand consistency and coherence?
-- ` `**Networking.** Do you roughly understand IPC and TCP/IP?
+- **Networking.** Do you roughly understand IPC and TCP/IP?
 Do you know the difference between throughput and latency, and when each is the relevant factor?
   - Two way SSL :  <http://www.robinhowlett.com/blog/2016/01/05/everything-you-ever-wanted-to-know-about-ssl-but-were-afraid-to-ask/>
   - Public key is shared to public(sender) and private key is kept with a person, public key is used to encrypt the message and then private key is used to decrypt it.
 - **Abstraction.** You should understand the systems you’re building upon.
 Do you know roughly how an OS, file system, and database work?
 Do you know about the various levels of caching in a modern OS?